At least 36 killed on Maui as fires burn through Hawaii and thousands race to escape

 "We are grieving with each other during this inconsolable time," he said in a recorded statement.
 "In the days ahead, we will be stronger as a 'kaiaulu,' or community, as we rebuild with resilience and aloha."

-Fires in Hawaii are unlike many of those burning in the U.S. West.
-They tend to break out in large grasslands on the dry sides of the islands and are generally much smaller than mainland fires.
-A major fire on the Big Island in 2021 burned homes and forced thousands to evacuate.
+"The vegetation in the lowland areas of Maui is particularly parched this year, with below-average precipitation in the spring, and hardly any rainfall this summer.

+The Big Island is also currently seeing blazes, Mayor Mitch Roth said, although there had been no reports of injuries or destroyed homes there.

-As winds eased somewhat on Maui, some flights resumed Wednesday, allowing pilots to view the full scope of the devastation.
+As winds eased somewhat on Maui on Wednesday, pilots were able to view the full scope of the devastation.
 Aerial video from Lahaina showed dozens of homes and businesses razed, including on Front Street, where tourists once gathered to shop and dine.
 Smoking heaps of rubble lay piled high next to the waterfront, boats in the harbor were scorched, and gray smoke hovered over the leafless skeletons of charred trees.

 "It's horrifying.
 I've flown here 52 years and I've never seen anything come close to that," said Richard Olsten, a helicopter pilot for a tour company.
 "We had tears in our eyes."